-As of the close of business on the Record Date, there were 24,119,513 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
-The presence at the Annual Meeting of a majority of these shares of Common Stock, either in person or by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
+As of the close of business on the Record Date, there were 24,184,488 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
+The presence at the Annual Meeting of a majority of these shares of Common Stock, either in person by online presence or by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.